warmsignull/desktop/README.md

 environments, and can run install/uninstall commands (including optional extras) using your package manager override.
 Tested so far on Arch Linux.

+## Features

+- Terminal UI with dedicated Configured, Detect, Install, and Options screens.
+- Config-driven entries that can target X11 or Wayland sessions and include optional descriptions.
+- Session filter (`All`, `X11`, `Wayland`) plus persistent favourites per user.
+- Auto-detection of installed desktops via `detect_commands`, with one-tap refresh.
+- Install/uninstall workflows with optional follow-up extras and package-manager-aware commands.
+- Automatic package manager detection with an Options screen to apply overrides.

 ## Configuration

 1. Place a JSON file at `/etc/desktop_launcher.json` (or point